Kasumi (Dead or Alive): Critical reception

 James Hawkins of Joystick Division stated that while all the female characters of Dead or Alive were sexy, "there is something [...] about Kasumi that the other characters in the series seem to be missing", citing her compassionate character and "appealing vulnerability in the way she carries herself", but also how her character seemed more realistically proportioned compared to other members of the cast.
-The staff of Sina.com.cn it was "extremely easy to be intoxicated" by her "quiet and delicate appearance", and felt this along with her temperament made her extremely popular with male and female players.
+The staff of Games.sina.com.cn it was "extremely easy to be intoxicated" by her "quiet and delicate appearance", and felt this along with her temperament made her extremely popular with male and female players.
 Kurt Kalata of Hardcore Gaming 101 on the other hand criticized her as an "insufferable Mary Sue," particularly in Dimensions and cited her as an example of poor writing in the series.
 The staff of Kakuchopurei noted that while she was an important character to and often the driving force of the Dead or Alive series, they disliked her lack of personality and that her only perceived motivation seemed to be due to her role as the series protagonist, stating "That’s a goal, not a character trait."

 Kasumi's character design and its sexualization have been discussed in various publications.
 The book Data Made Flesh cited her as an example of how video game characters tend to lean towards a "hyperreal" depiction that aimed to create "a unique aesthetic for perfection".
 Matt Cundy of GamesRadar+ meanwhile praised how she was changed aesthetically for Dead or Alive 5, citing how the "manga influences" in her face were present but reduced, and particularly noted her breasts were shown as more manageable compared to previous incarnations.
 While he called her outfit "a questionable state of undress", he stated "at least she looks more tasteful while doing it.
 So that's definitely probably more mature."
 Emanuel Maiberg of Vice voiced approval for her redesign in Dead or Alive 6, citing it as an example of how the game series could be seen as "growing up".

 Kasumi has also been the subject of various third-party productions, many of which erotic media such as hentai doujins and machinima, the latter of which has been the subject of academic discussion regarding the treatment of women in such media.
 Meanwhile, Japanese company Thrust released an unlicensed pornographic film of the character titled "Kazumi" in 2007.
-Also in 2007, Doujin company C-Cube released a unofficial "breast stimulation" erotic soundtrack CD using the character's likeness in Akihabara stores.
+Also in 2007, Doujin company C-Cube released an unofficial "breast stimulation" erotic soundtrack CD using the character's likeness in Akihabara stores.
 Kasumi's popularity also led to a large amount of poor quality bootleg figurines in Japan, to the extent shop owners would post comparison pictures to help shoppers identify them.